openstack/ironic/doc/source/deploy/user-guide.rst

 virtual machines in cloud, which in turn will open up new avenues for enterprises and service providers.

+Ironic's driver replaces the Nova "bare metal" driver (in Grizzly - Juno releases).
+Ironic is available for use and is supported by the Ironic developers starting with the Juno release.
+It is officially integrated with OpenStack in the Kilo release.

 See https://wiki.openstack.org/wiki/Ironic for links to the project's current development status.